 River cruise on the Seine from Paris to Le Havre and back

-An approx. 8-hour bus journey brought us to Paris directly to the Seine, where we were greeted with a welcome aperitif on board the Excellence-Royal.
+An 8-hour bus ride took us directly to the Seine in Paris.
+We were greeted with a welcome aperitif on board the Excellence-Royal.

 We made ourselves comfortable in our cabin on the upper deck.
 It was to be our home for the next 9 days.

 In the morning we took a sightseeing boat on the Seine, in the afternoon we explored the Rive Gauge district on foot.

 Day 3 River Cruise Paris - La Havre

 At the beginning of our trip to Le Havre, our ship first sailed up the Seine to the small Statue of Liberty on the Île aux Cygnes in front of the Pont de Grenelle and we treated ourselves to a last look at the Eiffel Tower.

 Here our ship was able to turn around and then sailed down the Seine.